leanchess/leanchess.github.io/index.md

 ## Lean Introduction

 LeanChess is a chess-playing program for the IBM PC AT (a 16-bit machine) and compatibles.
-As of this writing, it is the smallest known chess program in the world.
-The minimal LeanChess edition (Barebone DOS) takes 329 bytes, 33 bytes less than the [previous record holder][chesskelet] and less than half the size of the legendary [1K ZX Chess][1kchess].
+As of this writing, it is the smallest chess program known to exist.
+The smallest LeanChess edition (Barebone DOS) takes up 329 bytes, 33 bytes less than the [previous record holder][chesskelet] and less than half the size of the legendary [1K ZX Chess][1kchess].

 How small is 329 bytes?
 Following Alex Garcia's (lost) lead, we tweaked the previous paragraph to be of that exact size (not counting the links).